 Dr. Samantha Noll is an Assistant Professor in The School of Politics, Philosophy, and Public Affairs (PPPA) at Washington State University and is affiliated with the Functional Genomics Initiative.
 Her research made contributions to the fields of bioethics, environmental philosophy, and philosophy of science.
 In particular, she’s published widely on topics such as how values impact food systems, food justice and food sovereignty movements, and the application of biotechnology.
 As she’s an avid gardener and nature lover, she is no stranger to getting her hands dirty.
 Read more on Noll’s academic site, here!

-Ian Werkheiser is an Assistant Professor in the Department of Philosophy at University of Texas Rio Grande Valley, and the Director of the Center for Collaboration and Ethics at UTRGV.
+Ian Werkheiser is an Associate Professor in the Department of Philosophy at University of Texas Rio Grande Valley, and the Director of the Center for Collaboration and Ethics at UTRGV.
 He works in environmental ethics, philosophy of food, social epistemology, as well as social and political philosophy.
 His work focuses on how marginalized and oppressed communities address hazards, particularly hazards to their local environment and food system, by building and utilizing epistemic capacity.
 He is particularly interested in the ways that UTRGV can become an anchor institution in the Valley and benefit those communities of resistance.
 More information can be found here.